DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateRangeBox/1 Configuration/endDate.md

 Specifies the range's end date.

 ---
-You can specify the end date with any of the following formats:
+You can specify the end date in any of the following formats:

 - Date
- Specifies the date directly.
+ Specifies a date object.

 - Number
  Specifies the date as a timestamp (total milliseconds since 1970/01/01).